bberka/Modmail.NET/README.md

 - Ticket type system, users can select ticket types to select what the ticket is about
 - Moderators can talk with each other in ticket channel with by starting messages with bot prefix

+# Installation
+1. Install .NET 6
+2. Download project build and publish for your desired platform or download build from github
+3. Visit Discord Developer Portal and create a new application
+4. Configure appsettings.json
+5. Run the app

 # Multiple Servers Usage
 Before trying to use the bot on multiple servers you must now about the limitations;